bkesterbyld/maroon-potato/src/pages/faq.md

           Because we use proven technologies, Above is safe, reliable and predictable.
 Also, since we don't have to develop a database, all of our time is focused on bringing new features to our users.
-      - title: How do I avoid lock-in?
-        content: >-
-          We run at many of the cloud providers and locations that you may already have infrastructure at.
-You can extract data from Above into your database of choice via the API.

-          Within Above, you'll know where your data is stored in terms of cloud provider and location—so in many cases there are no bandwidth egress charges from your provider.

-          We anticipate adding robust data migration services via vendor partners as we grow.
       - title: How does the logic work?
 Can I code my own?
         content: >-
           Above's no code logic is based in large part on [control-flow